A Hodge-Tate decomposition with rigid analytic coefficients: Preliminaries

-One more important example of admissible locally $p$-divisible group is the following.
-By $\Sm_{/X, \et}$, we denote the site of all rigid spaces smooth over $X$, endowed with the étale topology. \begin{lemma} Let $X$ be a quasi-separated smooth rigid space and let $B$ be a finite locally free commutative $\Os_X$-algebra.
-Then she sheaf
+All locally $p$-divisible groups appearing in Example \ref{Ex: locally p-divisible groups} except $(3)$ are admissible\footnote{We note the following caveat: In the case of rigid groups $G$, admissibility amounts to asking that $G[p^{\infty}]$ is a filtered colimit of finite étale-locally constant sheaves.
+This is automatic if $K^+=\Os_K$ but not in general.}.
+One more important example is the following.
+By $\Sm_{/X, \et}$, we denote the site of all rigid spaces smooth over $X$, endowed with the étale topology. \begin{lemma} Let $X$ be a smooth rigid space and let $B$ be a finite locally free commutative $\Os_X$-algebra.
+Then the sheaf

 is represented by an admissible locally $p$-divisible $X$-group. \end{lemma} \begin{remark} This is the prime example of a locally $p$-divisible group $\Gs$ where the torsion subgroups $\Gs[p^m]$ need not be finite étale over $X$, and which motivates the generality in Definition \ref{Def: admissible locally p-divisible groups}. \end{remark} \begin{proof} Let $\B \rightarrow X$ denote the vector bundle underlying the locally free sheaf $B$.
 The norm map $\Nr\colon B \rightarrow \Os_X$ induces a map of $X$-spaces $N\colon \B \rightarrow \G_{a,X}$ and $B^{\times}$ is easily seen to be represented by the open subspace $N^{-1}(\G_{m,X})$.
 Let $f\colon X' \rightarrow X$ denote the finite flat morphism associated with $B$.
 It is clear that